explaingit

 USE CASE 1

-Fine-tune Llama or Mistral models on your own data to create a domain-specific chatbot without expensive cloud GPUs.
+Fine-tune a Llama or Mistral model on your own text data to create a custom AI assistant with a specific style or domain knowledge.

 USE CASE 2